samhyunyoo/myweb-hugo-academic/content/course/data-analysis/_index.md

 1.2.
 Check your OS (Operating Systems) and click on the download link

-    - Windows: "Download R for Windows"
+- Windows: click on "Download R for Windows"

-    - macOS: "Download R for macOS"
+- macOS: click on "Download R for macOS"

 1.3.
 Download installation file

 - Windows: just click the linked text "install R for the first time" and download it

 - macOS: check your macOS version again and choose a corresponding file

 1.4.
 Double click the downloaded file (probably in your `Downloads` folder).
 Click "yes" to all prompts.